sunnypilot/sunnypilot/HOW-TOS.md

 **USE AT YOUR OWN RISK!** Stock system safety features, like AEB and FCW, might be affected by these changes.

+**How radar points can be used along with vision:**
+* Current OP long policy is identify with vision first, if vision sees a vehicle match it to a radar point.
+If vision sees nothing you get a false negative and no lead car detection.
+It's been this way for a long time now.
+(Source: [Hubblesphere#7894 from comma.ai community Discord](https://discord.com/channels/469524606043160576/872899198738104330/872913890793635872))

 ### 🚨 Enable Radar Tracks 🚨

 ***(EXPERIMENTAL, as of October 3rd, 2021)***